angular/components/src/lib/progress-spinner/progress-spinner.md

 progress-spinners use the theme's primary color.
 This can be changed to `'accent'` or `'warn'`.

 ### Accessibility
-Each progress spinner should be marked by `aria-label` or `aria-labelledby` with a meaningful label.
+Each progress spinner should be given a meaningful label via `aria-label` or `aria-labelledby`.